gapost/DDOfilter/README.md

 make (or nmake)
 ```

-This project is part of QDaq (https://gitlab.com/qdaq)
+This is part of QDaq (https://gitlab.com/qdaq/qdaq) - Qt-based Data Acquisition